 - GDP per capita: Reflects average income and living standards.

-Why GDP Matters:
+Why GDP matters:

 - Reflects economic health and growth potential.